-Before you start to build a gaming PC, you’re going to need parts based on how powerful of a system you want and your spending budget.
+Before you build a gaming PC, you will need parts based on how powerful of a system you want and your spending budget.

-Building a custom gaming PC with parts you selected is the best way to go.
+Building a custom gaming PC with your selected parts is the best way.

 What are the benefits of building your gaming PC?

 - Building your gaming PC is less expensive compared to similar pre-assembled systems.
-Also, when you put together your gaming system, you will have a custom PC tailored for your games.
+Also, when you put together your gaming system, you will have a custom PC tailored to your games.